 The Hawai‘i Opera Theatre performs in the concert hall at the Neal S. Blaisdell Center at Ward Avenue and King Street; the season runs October through April.
 The Neal S. Blaisdell Center's arena is the scene of concerts by pop stars.
 A bronze sculpture of Elvis Presley adorns the front of the arena, which hosted the music legend's 1973 concert that was aired in more than 40 countries.
 Films and a concert series are presented at the Honolulu Museum of Art.
 Movie houses are found throughout the city; some offer only Chinese and Japanese films.

-The daily papers and the calendar section of the monthly magazine Honolulu carry comprehensive listings of cultural events.
+The daily papers and the calendar section of the monthly magazine Honolulu carry comprehensive listings of cultural events, so pick one up at the beginning of your vacation.

 Boat ToursCruises and boat tours are available aboard anything from a junk to a catamaran.
-Some explore the reefs off Waikīkī or visit Pearl Harbor; others offer recreation—chiefly swimming and skin diving—or dinner and dancing.
+Some explore the reefs off Waikīkī or visit Pearl Harbor; others offer recreation—chiefly swimming and skin diving—or dinner and dancing and other fun things to do.

-One advantage of a smaller vehicle, such as a van or limousine, is that it allows more opportunity for rapport with the driver/guide.
+One advantage of a smaller vehicle, such as a van or limousine, is that it allows more opportunity for rapport with the driver/guide as you head to your destination.

 Waikīkī Trolley offers a coastline tour (Blue Line), a Diamond Head area tour (Green Line), a historic tour (Red Line), a Pearl Harbor area tour (Purple Line) and the Ala Moana Shopping Shuttle (Pink Line).
-Depending upon the trolley tour chosen, riders may get off and board a later trolley all day.
+Depending upon the trolley tour chosen, riders may get off and board a later trolley all day, enjoying many of the things to do in Honolulu in between.
 The first trolleys depart between 8:30 and 9 a.m. and the last trolley pickup is between 8 and 10 p.m., depending upon the tour and the day of the week.
 Trolleys leave every 10 to 40 minutes and run daily.
 Phone (808) 593-2822 for schedule and fare information.

 Gray Line offers a variety of sightseeing tours departing from Waikīkī; phone (808) 833-3000 or (888) 206-4531.

-Lū‘auA lū‘au is a Hawaiian picnic featuring traditional food and dance.
+Lū‘auA lū‘au is a Hawaiian picnic featuring traditional food and dance, and a must if you are booking travel packages to Hawaii.
 The lū‘au food is cooked in an imu, an underground oven, which is formed by pōhaku (heating rocks) in a pit in the ground.
 The pit is lined with fresh leaves, filled with native vegetables and a prepared pig, then surrounded by heated rocks that also are placed inside the pig.
 The whole feast is then covered with leaves or canvas and allowed to cook for about 6 hours.

 The pork tends to be salty—a nice contrast with the traditional poi, the pounded taro-root dish of which there are many variations.
 Polynesian entertainment adds flavor to the colorful proceedings.